davosmith/moodle-realtimequiz/README.txt

 Changes:
 --------

-2021-04-09 - Minor internal documentation fixes and switch from Travis to Github actions, M3.11 compatibility fix 2018-11-26 - Minor fixes to work with Moodle 3.6 2018-10-15 - Show number of students connected on start page - thanks to Alain Corbière for this feature
+2021-05-15 - M3.11 compatibility fix (add 'completion info' to the top of each page) 2021-04-09 - Minor internal documentation fixes and switch from Travis to Github actions, M3.11 compatibility fix 2018-11-26 - Minor fixes to work with Moodle 3.6 2018-10-15 - Show number of students connected on start page - thanks to Alain Corbière for this feature